As a lover of unique places, I always wanted to do an Uluru trip but never got around to it. That is until this year!

 There may be some dingos (native Australian dogs) around but they walk in single unlike in Fraser Island where they walk around in packs!
 So, it is less dangerous but they may sniff and lick your face while you are asleep!

-There may be potential of attack but the reality is the incidence of attacks on humans is relatively rare.
+There may be potential for the attack but the reality is the incidence of attacks on humans is relatively rare.
 Just don’t feed or encourage them anywhere you see them.
-Same goes with wild Kangaroos and Wallabies.
+The same goes with wild Kangaroos and Wallabies.

 We didn’t have any dingo incident and we all slept watching the million twinkling stars above us!
-It is one of the adventurous experiences in your Uluru trip.
+It is one of the adventurous experiences of your Uluru trip.

 Kings Canyon Rim Walk